Glenn-Chiang/Pathfinding/README.md

 A lower distance and visited count indicate a more optimal and efficient path.

+## Download
+1. Download the zip file from the [latest release](https://github.com/Glenn-Chiang/pathfinding-visualizer/releases)
+2. After extracting all files, the application can be run with `pathfinding.exe`

+## Build from source
+1. Clone this repo and navigate to the project root directory
+2. Run `./gradlew desktop:dist`
+3. The above command will generate a JAR file in the `desktop/build/libs/ folder`
+4. Run the JAR file by double-clicking it or with the command `java -jar path/to/jar-file.jar`

 ## Concepts
 ### Pathfinding algorithms
 Pathfinding algorithms generally implement the following logic: